Emma Steigerwald

 impact of invasive species

 Invasive species compose another critically important dimension of global change biology.
-I am using aquatic environmental DNA to examine the impacts of invasive aquatic predators on native stream communities, with a particular interest in implications for amphibian diversity.
+I hope to show how we can use aquatic environmental DNA to evaluate the impacts of invasive aquatic predators on native stream communities, with a particular focus on impacts for amphibian diversity.

 Diversity, equity, and inclusion in academia